cncf/xds/proposals/TP1-xds-transport-next.md

   // Inlined resource entry.
   message InlineEntry {
     // Optional name to describe the inlined resource.
 Resource names must
-    // [a-zA-Z0-9_-\./]+ (TODO(htuch): turn this into a PGV constraint once
-    // finalized, probably should be a RFC3986 pchar).
-This name allows
+    // [a-zA-Z0-9_-\./]+.
+This name allows // reference via the #entry directive
+    // in ResourceLocator.
+When non-empty, this name must be unique in any give
+    // list collection.
-    // reference via the #entry directive in ResourceLocator. string name = 1 [(validate.rules).string.pattern = "^[0-9a-zA-Z_\\-\\.~:]+$"];
+    string name = 1 [(validate.rules).string.pattern = "^[0-9a-zA-Z_\\-\\.~:]+$"];

     // The resource's logical version.
 It is illegal to have the same named xDS